Scripting examples on how to use different authentication or authorization methods in your load test.

 Run it through browserify:

-Move the aws4.js file to the same folder as your script file and you'll be able to import it into your test script:
+Move the aws4.js file to the same folder as your script file.
+Now you can import it into your test script:

 Here's an example script to list all the regions available in EC2.
 Note that the AWS access key and secret key needs to be provided through environment variables.